Stewart Lee: 2005–2008: Jerry Springer: The Opera

 In January 2005, Jerry Springer: The Opera, a satirical musical/opera written by Lee and Richard Thomas and based upon The Jerry Springer Show, was broadcast on BBC Two, following a highly successful West End run for several years, and as a prelude to the show's UK Tour.
 Christian Voice led a number of protest groups who claimed that the show was blasphemous and highly offensive.
 In particular, they were angered by the portrayal of Jesus.
 Disputes arose, with supporters claiming that most of the protesters had neither seen the show nor knew of its content.
 Others supported the right to freedom of speech.
 Several Christian groups protested at some of the venues used during the UK Tour.
 The show was broadcast with a record number of complaints prior to its transmission.
 In total, the BBC received 55,000 complaints.
 A private court case brought by Christian Voice against Lee and others involved with the production for blasphemy was rejected by a magistrates' court.

+At around the time of the Jerry Springer: The Opera broadcast, Lee, Thomas and translator Hermann Bräuer developed Stand Up, a German-language opera set in a fictional London comedy club and performed in Hannover, after an adaptation of Jerry Springer proved impossible for legal reasons.

 In 2006, finding himself "really broke" he appeared as a guest on three comedy panel shows.
 The first was Never Mind The Buzzcocks, where Simon Amstell made frequent mock-offended references to the controversy over Jerry Springer: The Opera.
 This was followed by appearances on Have I Got News For You and 8 Out of 10 Cats, before Lee decided to quit them altogether.
 A profile in the Financial Times in 2011 stated Lee did not want to alienate his audience in exchange for quick money by such appearances, as working as a stand-up had been the only thing that had generated reliable income for him.